vegarringdal/simple-html/packages/grid/README.md

 # @simple-html/grid

 IMPORTANT! -> very early state of developement..
+I havent decided completly how I want it, so some breaking changes might come without following semver

-Simple data grid made with lit-html & @simple-html/core & @simple-html/datasource.
+Simple data grid made with @simple-html/datasource.
 This grid is made for desktop, not mobile.